2600hz/kazoo5/doc/blog/documenting_kazoo.md

 ### FreeSWITCH properties

 We rely on [FreeSWITCH](https://freeswitch.org/) to handle much of our SIP and audio/video around active calls.
-We have a module, [`mod_kazoo`](https://freeswitch.org/stash/projects/FS/repos/freeswitch/browse/src/mod/event_handlers/mod_kazoo), that presents FreeSWITCH as a [C-Node](http://erlang.org/doc/tutorial/cnode.html) to Kazoo's `ecallmgr` application.
+We have a module, [`mod_kazoo`](https://freeswitch.org/stash/projects/FS/repos/freeswitch/browse/src/mod/event_handlers/mod_kazoo), that presents FreeSWITCH as a [C-Node](http://erlang.org/doc/tutorial/cnode.html) to {% BRAND_NAME %}'s `ecallmgr` application.
 Each event that happens in FreeSWITCH has various key-value pairs which mod\_kazoo filters to only include the fields we care about.

-We wanted to build this list dynamically so that we could change/update mod\_kazoo's filter list form Kazoo (instead of having to update XML files on all FreeSWITCH servers and reloading mod\_kazoo, impacting the servers' ability to process calls for Kazoo while the reload occurred.
+We wanted to build this list dynamically so that we could change/update mod\_kazoo's filter list form {% BRAND_NAME %} (instead of having to update XML files on all FreeSWITCH servers and reloading mod\_kazoo, impacting the servers' ability to process calls for {% BRAND_NAME %} while the reload occurred.

 Similar to tracing usage of the `kz_json` module in callflows or conferences, we trace usage of our proplist module, [props](https://github.com/2600hz/kazoo/blob/master/core/kazoo/src/props.erl), for the keys used to extract values from the FreeSWITCH-supplied proplist.